Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

 ### Procedure

 1. For `HPE` NCNs, check the DNS servers by running the script `/opt/cray/csm/scripts/node_management/set-bmc-ntp-dns.sh ilo -H XNAME -s`.
-Replace `XNAME` with the xname of the NCN BMC.
+Replace `XNAME` with the component name (xname) of the NCN BMC.
    See [Configure DNS and NTP on Each BMC](../../install/deploy_final_ncn.md#configure-dns-and-ntp-on-each-bmc) for more information.
 1. Run a `dryrun` for all NCNs first to determine which NCNs and targets need updating.
 1. For each NCN requiring updates to target `BMC` or `iLO 5`: